 Backstory and Context

-At first, the Olympia Theatre screened silent movies, but it quickly began showing “talkies” and vaudeville acts, including the Marx Brothers.
-By the 1950s, the theater was hosting concerts as well.
-The most notable performance was Elvis Presley, who played fifteen sold-out shows in August 1956.
+Originally the Olympia Theatre screened silent movies, but it quickly began showing “talkies” and vaudeville acts, including the Marx Brothers.
+By the 1950s the theater was hosting concerts as well.
+The most notable performer was Elvis Presley, who played fifteen sold-out concerts in August 1956.
 Business declined at the Olympia during the 1960s and 1970s.
 In 1970, the building was purchased by businessman Maurice Gusman, who began a multi-year series of renovations to modernize the theater, led by architect Morris Lapidus.
 As part of the renovations, plastic seats replaced the original seating while the overall capacity was reduced from 2,170 to 1,710.
-In 1975 Gusman donated the theater to the City of Miami, which renamed it the Gusman Cultural Center, and converted it into a venue for rock concerts.
-For over a decade, the theater hosted concerts for acts such as The Police and Jimmy Buffett.
+In 1975 Gusman donated the theater to the City of Miami, which renamed it the Gusman Cultural Center and converted it into a venue for rock concerts.
+For over a decade the theater hosted concerts for acts such as The Police and Jimmy Buffett.